daemonio/reddit-poster/README.md

     pics~The real firework~https://i.redd.it/k9bzcs5gou931.jpg~follow
     dank_memes~The real firework~https://i.redd.it/k9bzcs5gou931.jpg~anytime

-First post is "best" so it will be post when it's the time to do so (see below).
-Second Second post will be delayed to be posted after the first one.
-This is what follow means.
+First post is "best" so it will be post when it's the best time to do so (see below).
+Second post will be delayed to be posted after the first one.
+This is what "follow" means.
-The third post will be posted when the main loop hit it, that is, as soon as possible.
+The third post will be posted when the main loop hits it, that is, as soon as possible.

+Let's say the first post will be schedule 4 hours from here.
+The posting sequence will
+be: third post after 0 seconds, first post after 4 hours, second posts after 2 minutes.

+Obs: There's a delay of 2 minutes between posts.
+This is to avoid "spam" errors from PRAW.

 # How "best" schedule work